Israeli strikes leave Iran few security options

 Israel’s Prime Minister Benjamin Netanyahu declared a “decisive moment” in Israel’s bid to prevent Iran from ever acquiring a nuclear weapon.
 But the raids also risked prompting Tehran to decide to actually create such a weapon, some experts warned.

-“If Iran comes to the conclusion that its regional and conventional deterrence have not stopped Israel from targeting it, the ultimate deterrent [nuclear weapons] will become much more attractive to Iran,” says Ali Vaez, director of the Iran Project at the International Crisis Group in Washington.
+“If Iran comes to the conclusion that its regional and conventional deterrents have not stopped Israel from targeting it, the ultimate deterrent [nuclear weapons] will become much more attractive to Iran,” says Ali Vaez, director of the Iran Project at the International Crisis Group in Washington.

 Why We Wrote This